windhamdavid/daw-node/README.md

 http://daw.no.de relax, it's just me learn'n some Javascript.
 Node, CoffeeScript, Connect, and Meryl.
-You should watched the rails and peepcode screencasts on CoffeeScript.
+You should watched the railscast and peepcode screencasts on CoffeeScript.